FAQs

 • Two types of panels appear in the program.
 Some panels are proposed as a single submission and appear that way in the program.
 Others are combined from multiple submissions.
 These list 2-3 presentation titles underneath the session name and description.

-Other features—including the History Network, Coffee Chats, DC History Showcase, the AuthorsCorner, and Friday Offsite After Hours—are community-building opportunities that provide time for attendees to connect with organizations, research projects, scholars, students, and other history enthusiasts about their work.
+Other features are community-building opportunities that provide time for attendees to connect with organizations, research projects, scholars, students, and other history enthusiasts about their work.

 • The Conference Braintrust, a group of dedicated local history thought leaders, decided to create a new approach to the program.
 After four years of open call, the committee instead created a limited list of panel topics to generate submissions.
 Our goal was to create a more focused—but still inclusive—program that provided historical context for topics relevant to Washingtonians’ lives today.